getgrav/grav-learn/pages/08.advanced/09.grav-development/02.grav-17-upgrade-guide/docs.md

 ! **NOTE:** This backwards compatibility fallback mechanism will be removed in Grav 2.0

+### Environments and Multi-Site

+!!!! **Important:** Grav 1.7 moves [environments](/advanced/environment-config) into `user://env` folder.
+The old location still works, but it is better to move environments into a single location future features may rely on it.

+Grav 1.7 also adds support for [Server Based Environment Configuration](/advanced/environment-config#server-based-environment-configuration) and [Server Based Multi-Site Configuration](/advanced/multisite-setup#server-based-multi-site-configuration).
+This feature comes handy if you want to use for example docker containers and you want to make them independent of the domain you happen to use.
+Or if do not want to store secrets in the configuration, but to store them in your server setup.

+In addition `setup.php` file can now be in either `GRAV_ROOT/setup.php` or `GRAV_ROOT/GRAV_USER_PATH/setup.php`.
+The second location makes it easier to use environments with git repositories containing only user folder.

 ### User Accounts

 Admin has now new [Accounts Administration](/admin-panel/accounts) using **Flex Users**: